hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 The mask modifier is used to affect the :term:`Alpha Channel` of the current strip.

-For example, to correct the brightness only on a certain zone of the image, you can filter the Brightness/Contrast modifier by placing a Mask modifier, just before it in the stack.
-You can choose to use a Mask created in the Mask editor, or to use another strip as a mask (the image of this strip must have an alpha channel).
-This mask will be applied on all the others modifiers below it in the stack.

 .. _bpy.types.SequenceModifier.input_mask_type:

 Mask Input Type
-   Type of input data used for mask.
+   Type of input data used for the mask.

    :Strip:
       Uses the grayscale representation of the image in a strip to affect the alpha of the current strip.